xaya/xaya_tutorials/Unity Mover/README.md

 Your game will require more complex logic to undo a block, but the above should suffice to illustrate the general technique.

+# Update the Front End with a GameState

+After creating the game logic, it's time to update the front end for the user.